Conor’s life insurance and income protection update: Why reviewing your protection cover has never been more important

 "Many workplace policies include strict severity definitions and exclusions, which can prevent claims from being paid when families need support most.
 Our role at Trinity Financial is to make sure clients have protection policies that genuinely work for them and their families — not just something that looks good on paper.
 We tailor policies around each customer’s mortgage, income, lifestyle, and future plans to ensure they are properly protected.”

-Income Protection: The cover more people are now prioritising
+Income Protection and Critical Illness Cover: The cover that more people are now prioritising

 With rising household costs and economic uncertainty, Income Protection has become one of the most important forms of financial security for working families.